MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-install-uninstall.md

 ---
-title: Installing and Uninstalling Extensions to Customize Business Central  | Microsoft Docs
+title: Installing and Uninstalling Extensions in Business Central  | Microsoft Docs
-description: Learn about adding functionality and customizing Business Central  by installing extensions.
+description: Learn about installing and uninstalling extensions in Business Central.
 documentationcenter: ''
 author: SusanneWindfeldPedersen